How we are governed

-Strategic Oversight is provided by the Presidents, who each represent their Service, and the Vice-Presidents, who are the current and former Chairmen/Honorary Treasurers.
+Strategic oversight is provided by the Presidents, who each represent their Service, and the Vice-Presidents, who are the current and former Chairmen/Honorary Treasurers.
 This group meets formally at least twice a year and is kept abreast of current developments by the Chief Executive Officer.
-The group comprises:

 Educated at Loughborough Grammar School, Welbeck College and St Catharine’s College, Cambridge, Andrew Figgures was commissioned into the Royal Electrical and Mechanical Engineers in 1970.
 In 1995 he was appointed Commander of Equipment Support at HQ Land Command from where he was deployed to Bosnia, for which he was awarded the CBE.

 In 1998 he went to the Royal College of Defence Studies and was then appointed Director of Operational Requirements (Land).
 In 2000 he was appointed as Capability Manager for Manoeuvres and then in September 2003 he was deployed to Iraq as Senior British Military Representative and Deputy Commanding General, Multinational Force, Iraq.
 In 2004 he became Technical Director at the Defence Procurement Agency and Master-General of the Ordnance.
 In 2006 he became Deputy Chief of the Defence Staff (Equipment Capability).

 From 2009 to 2016 he was Chief Executive of the British Transport Police Authority.

 AIR MARSHAL SIR BAZ NORTH KCB OBE MA FRAES